 - Health and safety: IPM in schools and homes go hand in hand with asthma management.
 Common triggers for asthma include mold, pet dander, and cockroach and pest allergens.

 - Sustainability: Green building practices yield savings of about $70 per square foot in energy costs and improve student and staff performance.
 Incorporating IPM into schools is a natural fit contributing to lower costs and higher productivity.

-- Did you know that you can ean LEED points just by adopting an IPM policy?
-Click here to learn more!
+- Did you know that you can earn LEED points just by adopting an IPM policy?

-Established in 1921, CEFPI is a worldwide professional 501 (c)(3) non-profit association whose sole mission is improving the places where children learn.
-CEFPI members, individuals, institutions and corporations are actively involved in planning, designing, building, equipping and maintaining schools and colleges.
+Established in 1921, formally CEFPI, is a worldwide professional 501 (c)(3) non-profit association whose sole mission is improving the places in which children learn.
+Association for Learning Environment members, individuals, institutions, and corporations are actively involved in planning, designing, building, equipping, and maintaining schools and colleges.
 The association serves its members through three key strategic areas:

-- Advocacy and education of the general public, including policymakers, on the efficacy of school design and student outcomes; resource for planning effective educational facilities.
+- Advocacy and education of the general public, including policymakers, on the efficacy of school design and student outcomes as well as resources for planning effective educational facilities

-Colorado Wildlife Heritage Foundation (CWHF) - To ensure a wildlife legacy for Colorado through support of environmental stewardship, conservation of wildlife and the protection of critical habitat.
+CWHF's mission is to ensure a wildlife legacy for Colorado through support of environmental stewardship, conservation of wildlife, and the protection of critical habitats.